• Skip to primary navigation

 Did I answer everything you wanted to know about mead?

-In this article, I discussed mead, an ancient alcoholic drink that dates back 20,000 years, and it is experiencing quite a popularity resurgence.
+In this article, I discussed mead, an ancient alcoholic drink that dates back 20,000 years and is experiencing quite a popularity resurgence.

-I talked about what mead made from, what mead tastes like, the ingredients in mead, and is mead a beer or wine.
+I talked about what mead is made from, what mead tastes like, the ingredients in mead, and whether is mead a beer or wine.

 Mead is made with honey, water, and yeast.
-But there are many varieties of ingredients you can use to make it unique to your flavor preference.
+However, you can use many ingredients to make it unique to your flavor preference.

 Mead tastes like honey.
 However, it can become sweeter or more bitter depending on the ingredients included in the recipe.